javascriptjoey/robofriends/README.md

 ## Robofriends React App
 This project was programmed with React.js

-## The Goal of this application was to build a react application and utilize all the core features of react.
+## The Goal of this application was to build a react application and utilize all the core features of react :mortar_board:
-To learn how to build things into components and into containers and finally into a page in order to combine things and have an application :mortar_board:
+To learn how to build things into components and into containers and finally into a page in order to combine things and have an application

 - Creating Components
 - Creating Containers